Fire Doused At Lodi Tire Shop Next To Site Of Blaze Just Last Month

-PHOTOS: Firefighters doused a stubborn morning blaze in a Lodi tire shop located next to an auto repair shop struck by fire less than a month ago.
+PHOTOS: Firefighters doused a stubborn morning blaze in a Lodi tire shop located next to an auto repair business struck by fire less than a month ago.

 Lodi's finest had to open the truss roof to get to the source of the fire, which broke out at J & J Tires & Wheels on Union Street around 9:30 a.m.
 Thursday, Sept.
 1.